 Are you feeling sluggish, bloated, have low energy, poor digestion, skin issues such as: dryness, acne, eczema?
 These can ALL be signs of lymphatic stagnation.
 Interesting, right?!

-Before we get into too many of the symptoms, let's take a moment and look at what the lymphatic system does, how it can become stagnated, and then how we can address it with movement and lifestyle choices.
+Before we get into too many of the symptoms you might be feeling and wondering about, let's take a moment and look at what the lymphatic system does, how it can become stagnated, and then how we can address it with movement and lifestyle choices.

 The Lymphatic System

-In eastern medicine philosophies, like Chinese Medicine and Ayurveda Medicine, it's considered the watershed of the body, and we know how important watersheds are to the health of the land around them.
-In very simplified terms, the lymphatic system, delivers water, fats, proteins and nutrients like vitamins and minerals to the cells and takes waste away.
+In eastern medicine philosophies, like Chinese Medicine and Ayurveda Medicine, our Lymphatic System is of primary importance.
+It is considered the watershed of the body, and we know how important watersheds are to the health of the land around them, right?
+In very simplified terms, the lymphatic system, delivers water, fats, proteins, nutrients, vitamins and minerals to the cells and takes waste away.
+It also deliveries subtle energies and can store them in cells too.
 Another major role of the lymphatic system is it is the delivery mechanism for the immune system.
-So, it is important for cell repair & growth, detoxification, and immunity.
+It's the immune super-highway in the body and is very important for cell repair & growth, detoxification, and immunity.

+Everywhere!
+But there are concentrated areas in the body.
 The abdomen area holds 70% of our lymphatic tissue, making it a central part of digestion.
-In Ayurvedic Medicine, lymph is associated with rasa dhatu, which is the first layer of the new tissue generated through the digestion of food.
+In Ayurvedic Medicine, lymph is associated with rasa dhatu, which is the first layer of new tissue generated through the digestion of food.
 Rasa is the source of nutrition for every cell and tissue layer of the body.
-When you see how widespread the lymphatic system reaches yet how subtle it is, ebbing and flowing with our movement and breath, it's not much of a leap to realize that it can get out of balance easily and a wide, varying range of symptoms can appear in the body when there is stagnation.
+Let that sink in for a moment.
+The health of our lymph determines the health of ALL the OTHER TISSUES IN OUR BODY!
+When you see how widespread the lymphatic system reaches yet how subtle it is, ebbing and flowing with our movement and breath, it's not much of a leap to realize that it can get out of balance and have a wide, varying range of symptoms that can appear in the body when there is stagnation.